 Pronouncements issued but not yet effective are listed below.
 The Parent Company intends to adopt the following pronouncements when they become effective.
-Adoption of these pronouncements is not expected to have a significant impact on the Parent Company's financial statements.
+Adoption of these pronouncements is not expected to have a significant impact on the parent company financial statements unless otherwise indicated.